SoSly/minecraft/README.md

 Providing for a more beautiful world.

 - [Biomes o' Plenty](https://www.curseforge.com/minecraft/mc-mods/biomes-o-plenty) adds dozens of new biomes to the world, along with new plants, flowers, and trees.
-- [Chunk Pregenerator](https://www.curseforge.com/minecraft/mc-mods/chunkpregenerator) allows us to generate the world before you explore it, to reduce lag.
 - [Geographicraft](https://www.curseforge.com/minecraft/mc-mods/climate-control-geographicraft) provides fine control over climate bands and river sizes.
 - [Mystical World](https://www.curseforge.com/minecraft/mc-mods/mystical-world) provides new creatures, crops, and structures to bring our world to
 - [Realistic Terrain Generation](https://www.curseforge.com/minecraft/mc-mods/realistic-terrain-generation) allows us to generate a beautiful world.
 - [YUNG's Better Caves](https://www.curseforge.com/minecraft/mc-mods/yungs-better-caves) generates caves which are beautiful and exciting.

+### Adminsitration Mods
+Make it easier for us to administer the server.

+- [Chunk Pregenerator](https://www.curseforge.com/minecraft/mc-mods/chunkpregenerator) allows us to generate the world before you explore it, to reduce lag.